kvarak/dnd/docs/_Classes/warlock.md

 <div class="columnstwo">

 - #### Dreams of the Summer Court
-    When you cast the *minor illusion* cantrip, its range is 300 feet, and you can choose the illusion to be imperceptible to any number of creatures you have seen in the past minute.
+    When you cast the *minor illusion* cantrip, its range is 300 ft, and you can choose the illusion to be imperceptible to any number of creatures you have seen in the past minute.

 - #### Glamour of the Fey Folk
     *Your patron has blessed you with unearthly beauty.*